aiidateam/aiida-core/docs/source/howto/workchains_restart.rst

 .. _how-to:restart_workchain:

 **************************************
-How to write error resistant workflows
+How to write error-resistant workflows
 **************************************

 .. admonition:: Overview